The Pearl Lounge Marrakesh Review (Evening Visit)

 The lounge decor mixes modern design with Moroccan charm.
 I appreciated the palm trees, which gave the area a tropical feel.
 It was a nice contrast before returning to London’s grey skies.

 There was plenty of seating, including armchairs, communal tables, and semi-private booths with televisions.
 The televisions did not work, but the booths still offered a good level of privacy.
 The layout and atmosphere reminded me of the Pearl Lounge at Sharm El Sheikh Airport.
-You can find that review here.

 Large windows should have showcased a lovely view of the runway and sunset.
 However, wooden patterned blinds covered most of the glass.
 As a result, I had to look through narrow gaps to see anything outside.
 An indoor smoking room was also available, but nobody used it during my two-hour stay.